objcio/articles/2014-09-10-swift-classes-vs-structs.md

 That behavior is often complex and difficult to reason about, but some of the details can usually be represented by simple values and isolated functions involving those values.
 Those details don't need to be entangled with the complex behavior of the object.
 By separating them, the behavior of the object becomes clearer itself.

-Think of objects as a thin, imperative layer above the predictable, pure value layer:
+Think of objects as a thin, imperative layer above the predictable, pure value layer.

 Objects maintain state, defined by values, but those values can be considered and manipulated independently of the object.
 The value layer doesn't really have state; it just represents and transmutes data.
 That data may or may not have higher-level meaning as state, depending on the context in which the value's used.